 Day 13: Venice to UK

-Your cruise comes to an end in Venice where you disembark.
-Take a coach transfer to the airport for your flight back to the UK.
+Today your cruise comes to an end.
+Disembark and be transferred to the airport for you return flight back to the UK.